svk99/Generative_AI/README.md

 # Generative_AI
-Text generation and translation using generative AI MCQ Generator using langchain
+1. Text generation and translation using generative AI\n
+2. MCQ Generator using langchain